-You’re looking for relevance.
+Or to put it another way, you’re looking for relevance.
 You’re looking for the best possible result based on your search intent.
-This search behaviour is precisely why you should pay attention to your own meta descriptions.
+This search behaviour is precisely why you should pay attention to the quality of your own meta descriptions.

 What is a meta description?

-A meta description is the ‘preview’ text presented to you by search engines when you search for something online.
+A meta description is the ‘preview’ text presented to you by search engines when you look for something online.